SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 23 March, 2025
+### 📅 Monday, 24 March, 2025
 ------
 ### Events
 ------
-Here are some events that have historically occurred in the United States on March 23:
+Here are some significant events that have taken place in the USA on March 24 throughout history:

-- **1857**: The criminal case of "Mary carpenter" potentially altering views on insanity and criminal responsibility.
-- **1965**: NASA announced that thirteen astronauts for Gemini, Apollo, and future space missions.
-- **1983**: President Ronald Reagan proposed the Strategic Defensive Initiative (SDI), a missile defense program intended to protect the U.S. from nuclear missiles.
-- **2001**:
+- **1882**: The American artist **Edward F. M. Sonntag** was born.
+He became known for his artwork during the 19th century.

+- **1958**: Elvis Presley was **inducted into the U.S. Army** at Fort Chaffee in Arkansas, marking the beginning of his military service.

+- **1976**: The **first official
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨💖🌟"
+"Every day is a new beginning.
+Take a deep breath, smile, and start again! 🌅😊✨"